 Both of these job profiles have a number of tasks and duties assigned to them individually.

 LIC AAO – Work Pressure & Environment

-Since an LIC AAO is mostly assigned administrative work, he/she needs to complete the daily quota of paper work, which includes filing and double-checking documents related policies, claims, settlements, accounts, etc. Seldom an AAO gets assigned to activities like client and sales acquisition.
-The work environment is pretty mild and calm unless there is audit session in motion or coming up in a few weeks.
+Since a LIC AAO is mostly assigned administrative work, he/she needs to complete the daily quota of paperwork, which includes filing and double-checking documents related to policies, claims, settlements, accounts, etc. Seldom is an AAO gets assigned to activities like client and sales acquisition?
+The work environment is pretty mild and calm unless there is an audit session in motion or coming up in a few weeks.

 Bank PO – Work Pressure & Environment

-The life of a Bank PO is a little different when compared to an LIC AAO workspace and environment.
-The job profile of probationary officer includes administrative work and client management.
-So, a Bank PO needs to perform his/ her daily administrative tasks like savings account opening, cheque clearance, account validation, creating reports and mails, and also meet potential customers and clients for bringing in new business to the Bank.
-The environment is quite energetic and full of life when compared with LIC AAO work environment.
+The life of a Bank PO is a little different when compared to a LIC AAO workspace and environment.
+The job profile of probationary officers includes administrative work and client management.
+So, a Bank PO needs to perform his/ her daily administrative tasks like savings account opening, cheque clearance, account validation, creating reports and emails, and also meet potential customers and clients for bringing in new business to the Bank.
+The environment is quite energetic and full of life when compared with the LIC AAO work environment.

 So, if you are looking for a real challenge, Bank PO should be the way to be.

 LIC AAO vs Bank PO – Career Growth and Promotion Comparison

 LIC AAO and Bank PO, both are jobs in the public sector.
 Hence, they share a common attribute – Transfer.
 In the comparison between LIC AAO vs Bank PO, this is a common feature shared by most of the public sector companies.
 You can expect a transfer from a branch you are placed in, to the one in a new location, every 3-5 years.